If you are planning to create an eWallet app, this blog is for you.

 Furthermore, it can also be used for hybrid app development, since react native is being used.

-This eWallet app tech stack powered by React native app development enables rapid prototyping.
-And this is also very suitable for data-heavy applications with flexible schema as well as apps that require superior performance.
+The eWallet app tech stack powered by React native app development enables rapid prototyping.
+This is also very suitable for data-heavy applications with flexible schema as well as apps that require superior performance.

 2] Java + Spring Boot + PostgreSQL + Flutter